 The following courses are required for all sociology majors:

-Criminology students choose at least two courses from the following:
+Criminology students must take SOCI 370, Criminology and Criminological Theory, and then choose at least two courses from the following list:

-- 312: Special Topics: Criminology and Criminal Justice+
+- SOCI 312: Special Topics: Criminology and Criminal Justice+

 *Topics courses vary in content.
 Recent offerings include Crime in the Media; American Criminal Jurisprudence; and War, Identity and Justice.